keertanbhatt/Little_Lemon_Newsletter/README.md

 # Little_Lemon_Newsletter
-his project was created during Meta's React Navtive Course.
+This project was created during Meta's React Navtive Course.
 This application is an application that for signing up for a Newsletter Subscription.
 It utilizes ReactNative.
 Implements Navigation, Basic Components and Style Sheets.